NGPVAN/job-descriptions/director-of-engineering.md

 Compensation
 ------------

-The position offers competitive compensation and a strong benefits package.
+The position offers competitive compensation and a strong benefits package, including three weeks paid time off, generous parental leave, full medical coverage, and 401(k) profit sharing.
 NGP VAN prides itself on being a progressive and open-minded workplace; we have a fun and relaxed company culture, including blowing off steam on a softball field, drinking in the office on Fridays, enjoying periodic company retreats to warm places with beaches, and casual Friday every day.

 How to Apply
 ------------